rjeffman/burn_iot/README.md

 Adding a user requires a username and a password, in clear text.
 By default, the user is `pi` and the password is `raspberry`.
 This is only used for Raspberry Pi OS.

-Setting up a SSH key for root access only works with Fedora.
-If you don't set the ssh key, you'll not be able to access the device.
+Provide the public key from an SSH key pair to setup key based SSH access.
+The key is set for the root user and for the first user (on Raspberry Pi OS).

-To genetare the SSH key, you can use:
+To generate the SSH key pair, you can use:

 ```bash
 ssh-keygen -te ed25519 -a 100 -f ssh_keys/mysshkey -N "MyPassphrase"